preciz/abit/README.md

 # Abit

-Helper functions to use :atomics as a bit array in Elixir.
+Use :atomics as a bit array or as an array of counters with n bits per counter in Elixir.

 Documentation can be found at [https://hexdocs.pm/abit](https://hexdocs.pm/abit).